karush17/ECE1504-Project/README.md

 ## OFFICE HOUR
-- [ ] Part 2, Problem 5 (c).
-Shouldn't the exponent be having a negative sign?
+- [ ] Part 2, Problem 6 Part (b) and (c).
+Do not have a very good idea where to start?
+Can the leave one out error be equal to the training error?
-- [ ] Part 1, Problem 9 Part 1.
-Do we sketch the example in X space or Z space?
+- [ ] Part 1, Problem 6 (2.13) Part (c).
+This is a union bound but how to assess the tightness of it?
-- [ ] The problem sets are indeed quite difficult.
-Would you have any suggestions on how to approach the problems?
+- [ ] Part 1, Problem 7 (2.14) Part (c).
+No idea how to approach it?
+The results from the above two parts are not being directly used?